darthwalsh/codecrafters-shell-python/README.md

 How should `type` function:
 - directories -- i.e. `bash: type: /: not found`
 - files without executable bit set: i.e. `envvars is /usr/sbin/envvars` but permission is `-rw-r--r--`

+The code never flushes the stdout buffer, but relies on python being run with `-u` unbuffered flag.

 ## Running tests
 ```bash